fommil/netlib-java/README.md

 [LAPACK](http://en.wikipedia.org/wiki/LAPACK) and [ARPACK](http://en.wikipedia.org/wiki/ARPACK)
 that performs **as fast as the C / Fortran interfaces**.

-If you're a developer looking for an easy-to-use linear algebra library on the JVM, we strongly recommend:
+If you're a developer looking for an easy-to-use linear algebra library on the JVM, we strongly recommend Commons-Math, MTJ and Breeze:

-* [Apache Commons Math](http://commons.apache.org/proper/commons-math/) for the most popular mathematics library in Java.
+* [Apache Commons Math](http://commons.apache.org/proper/commons-math/) for the most popular mathematics library in Java ([not using `netlib-java`](https://issues.apache.org/jira/browse/MATH-270)).
 * [Matrix Toolkits for Java](https://github.com/fommil/matrix-toolkits-java/) for high performance linear algebra in Java (builds on top of `netlib-java`).
 * [Breeze](https://github.com/scalanlp/breeze) for high performance linear algebra in Scala (builds on top of `netlib-java`).